mciucu/stemjs/README.md

 To call it, just run `rollup -c` in the root project folder.

 ## Why release another Javascript framework?
-The world is full by them.
+The world is full of them.
 Most of them are mediocre though, and I wanted to show some effort into another direction.
 The architecture isn't optimized for cool one-liners, but for maintenance and flexibility, that keeps intentionally as much of the functionality in non-core code as possible.

 Check out the docs at https://stemjs.org/docs/.
-This framework is being used for about a year at https://csacademy.com/, and it really works a lot better for use than any other solution out there.
+This framework is being used for about a year at https://csacademy.com/, and it really works a lot better than any other solution out there.

 This is the initial open-sourcing effort, it'll get more cleaned-up and documented in the next few weeks/months, with some concrete examples.